 - Access to the ship's vehicle (cargo) decks during the voyage is prohibited.

 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

 The ship was launched on August 16, 1986, acquired (by Wallenius Safe Felicia AB) on February 20, 1987, and entered service on June 26 (inaugural cruise).
-Originally the ferry (Nils Holgersson) was ordered by Swecarrier (TT LINE's parent company), but during construction it was sold to the privately-owned Wallenius Lines.
+Originally, the vessel (Nils Holgersson) was ordered by Swecarrier (TT LINE's parent company), but during the construction, it was sold to the privately-owned Wallenius Lines.
 Upon delivery (February 1987) it was bareboat-chartered to Swecarrier and deployed on the Sweden-Germany route Trelleborg-Travemunde.
-In February 1992, the vessel was sold to SweFerry AB, but kept the same service.
+In February 1992, the vessel was sold to SweFerry AB but kept the same service.

 In January 1993, the cruise ship was sold to Brittany Ferries, renamed "Val de Loire" and drydock-rebuilt in La Spezia (at the INMA shipyard / Industrie Navali Meccaniche Affini SpA).
 During the 5-month refit (February-June) were changed the forward superstructure and bow door, all interiors were completely refurbished.
 In June 1993, Val de Loire started operations on the UK-Spain route Plymouth-Santander, alternated with UK-France service (Plymouth-Roscoff) and Ireland-France (Cork-Roscoff) services.
 In 2004, the ship started the UK-France regular service Portsmouth-St Malo and Portsmouth-Cherbourg.
 The vessel was sold to DFDS in November 2005 and delivered in February 2006.